 I needed to feel powerful again.
 I needed to learn what Juneteenth really was about and remember what black history really means for me and this nation, even if they don’t acknowledge it.
 I mean….
 Trump “made Juneteenth famous” now, right? lol.
 Jk.
 But seriously, that’s why I am so passionate about black issues.
 That’s why I painstakingly educate white people who ask, “What should we do?” and navigate their fragility and self-defenses even though it’s seriously exhausting.
 Because I fought for the self-love I have now.
 And I came back like a phoenix into who I am meant to be because of black history.
 Now I intentionally soak in the sun just to admire the melanin in my skin and use my art and voice to bring awareness to black issues, whether they are trending or not.

-So please, take a moment and celebrate this incredible, soon to be federal, holiday -Juneteenth- unashamed with me.
+So please, take a moment and celebrate this incredible, soon-to-be federal, holiday -Juneteenth- unashamed with me.
 I say "soon to be federal" by faith!
 I’m so excited and blown away that so many people are talking about it!
 Literally in tears.
-Maybe even Google search will include it this time.

 Here are some cool, brief videos and an article I found to brush up on why we celebrate.